aneios/bikaz-project/README.md

 # Build and Deploy for Eternity

-Jolly Roger is a production-ready template for decentralised applications.
+Bikaz Project is a production-ready template for decentralised applications.

 # How to use?